 GUYTANO PARKS plays Standards from the 1930s & 40s and other eras, selections from The Great American Songbook, Showtunes & Movie Music, Big Band & Swing, Jazz, Ragtime and Novelty Pieces in addition to Classical music.
 In the past he performed concerts and recitals within the Classical world as soloist, in chamber music and as accompanist.
 He currently performs within cafe society and is happy to include some light Classical music in the mix at clubs, restaurants, hotels, parties, special events, benefits, and openings.
 He also entertains seniors at retirement communities, nursing homes, special care facilities and social centers throughout Northeast Ohio and at facilities along the Hudson River in Westchester, New York.

-He can be heard regularly at The Velvet Tango Room on Wednesday evenings from 9:00 to 11:00 p.m., and in VTR’s Back Room for private parties and special events.
+He can be heard regularly at The Velvet Tango Room on Wednesday evenings from 9:00 to 11:00 p.m. and on Thursday evenings during October and November (filling in for Jackie Warren) in addition to performing in VTR’s Back Room for private parties and special events.

 Guytano Parks composed and performed the Processional and Recessional music entitled Seeds of Discovery for the Case Western Reserve University School of Medicine Ph.D.
 White Lab Coat Ceremony at Thwing Ballroom on August 21, 2015.
 He also performed pre-ceremony music for this esteemed event celebrating the individuals entering doctoral programs in the Biomedical Sciences at Case Western Reserve University.
 He will perform again for the CWRU School of Medicine White Coat Ceremony on August 26, 2016.